 Lockers are school property and are subject to inspection by school personnel.
 Barberton School Board Policy 5771 (Student Interrogations and Searches) will be followed if the principal determines a search to be appropriate.
 School authorities reserve the right to inspect student lockers at any time.

 Lockers must be locked at all times.
 The school is not responsible for anything taken from your locker.
 Keep the combination confidential.
 If you forget your combination or have mechanical difficulty with your locker, report to the main office.

 Each student is assigned a locker.
 You are expected to use the locker assigned to you.
 Do not share it with anyone!
-Lockers must be kept locked at all times.
-The school is not responsible for anything taken from your locker.
 Lockers are school property and are subject to inspection by school personnel.
 Barberton School Board policy will be followed if an administrator determines a search may be appropriate.